-The South Australian Aboriginal Advisory Council (SAAAC) is the South Australian Government’s peak advisory body on matters of Aboriginal affairs’ programs and policy.
+The South Australian Aboriginal Advisory Council (SAAAC) is the Government of South Australia's peak advisory body on matters of Aboriginal affairs’ programs and policy.

-The SAAAC comprises up to 10 Aboriginal people who are appointed for two years by the Premier, who is responsible for the Aboriginal Affairs and Reconciliation portfolio.
+The SAAAC comprises up to 10 Aboriginal people appointed for 2 years by the Premier, who is responsible for the Aboriginal Affairs and Reconciliation portfolio.
 Membership is determined through a public nomination process that is open to all Aboriginal people who are South Australian residents.

 Current members of the SAAAC are: